Averroes: Career

 In the same year, Averroes was appointed qadi (judge) in Seville.
 In 1171 he became qadi in his hometown of Córdoba.
-As qadi he would decide cases and give fatwas (legal opinions) based on the Islamic law (sharia).
-The rate of his writing increased during this time despite other obligations and his travels within the Almohad empire.
-He also took the opportunity from his travels to conduct astronomical researches.
+As qadi he would decide cases and give fatwas (legal opinions) based on religious law.
+The writing rate increased during this time despite other obligations and his travels within the Almohad empire.
+He also took the opportunity from his travels to conduct astronomical research.
 Many of his works produced between 1169 and 1179 were dated in Seville rather than Córdoba.
 In 1179 he was again appointed qadi in Seville.
-In 1182 he succeeded his friend Ibn Tufayl as court physician and later the same year he was appointed the chief qadi of Córdoba, a prestigious office that had once been held by his grandfather.
+In 1182, he succeeded his friend Ibn Tufayl as court physician.
+Later the same year, he was appointed chief qadi of Córdoba, then controlled by the Taifa of Seville, a prestigious office that his grandfather had once held.

 In 1184 Caliph Abu Yaqub died and was succeeded by Abu Yusuf Yaqub.
-Initially, Averroes remained in royal favor but in 1195 his fortune reversed.
-Various charges were made against him and he was tried by a tribunal in Córdoba.
+Initially, Averroes remained in royal favour, but in 1195, his fortune reversed.
+Various charges were made against him, and a tribunal in Córdoba tried him.
 The tribunal condemned his teachings, ordered the burning of his works and banished Averroes to nearby Lucena.
 Early biographers' reasons for this fall from grace include a possible insult to the caliph in his writings but modern scholars attribute it to political reasons.
 The Encyclopaedia of Islam said the caliph distanced himself from Averroes to gain support from more orthodox ulema, who opposed Averroes and whose support al-Mansur needed for his war against Christian kingdoms.
 Historian of Islamic philosophy Majid Fakhry also wrote that public pressure from traditional Maliki jurists who were opposed to Averroes played a role.

-After a few years, Averroes returned to court in Marrakesh and was again in the caliph's favor.
+After a few years, Averroes returned to court in Marrakesh and was again in the caliph's favour.
 He died shortly afterwards, on 11 December 1198 (9 Safar 595 in the Islamic calendar).
-He was initially buried in North Africa but his body was later moved to Córdoba for another funeral, at which future Sufi mystic and philosopher Ibn Arabi (1165–1240) was present.
+He was initially buried in North Africa.
+His body was later moved to Córdoba for another funeral, at which future Sufi mystic and philosopher ibn Arabi (1165–1240) was present.